Dr Helen Walls

-I have an MSc(Hons) from the University of Auckland, New Zealand, and a PhD in epidemiology from Monash University, Australia.
-After finishing my PhD and working at the Australian National University I was awarded an NHMRC Sidney Sax Public Health Fellowship and began working in 2012 in London with the School.
+Helen has an MSc(Hons) from the University of Auckland, New Zealand, and a PhD in epidemiology from Monash University, Australia.
+After finishing her PhD and working at the Australian National University she was awarded an NHMRC Sidney Sax Public Health Fellowship and began working in 2012 in London with the School.

-Prior to my PhD studies, I worked in public health in New Zealand regionally and with the Ministry of Health.
-I have also worked with the World Health Organization (Geneva) on trade policy, diets and non-communicable disease.
+Prior to her PhD studies, Helen worked in public health in New Zealand regionally and with the Ministry of Health.
+She has also worked with the World Health Organization (Geneva) on trade policy, diets and non-communicable disease.